Zhongzhou/the-learning-plumber/_posts/2024-08-23-Language-Thought.md

 date: 2024-08-23
 ---

 The one benefit of doing a sabbatical is that I actually have time to sit down in a Starbucks and read papers.
 Like really read in a way that is actually enjoyable and thought provoking.
 I've been reading some really interesting papers which I would love to share.
+(Also see my next post on [LLM and understanding](./2024-08-24-LLM-Understanding.md))

 # Language is not Cognition: wait, waht? what me saying?
 You get it.